 - Whether the proposal will deliver the outcome being proposed.

 - The goal of including a wide range of interests and disciplines in the overall conference program.

 - The goal of representing the philosophy of the overall conference program.

 - The need to make concurrent sessions internally coherent.

 The Conference Committee discourages proposals for workshop sessions that focus on a single park, biosphere reserve, world heritage site, etc. unless the proposal explicitly describes how the information presented will be relevant to other areas.

 Step 3: Decide which format best suits your needs; then, review guidelines and instructions and submit your proposal.

 The George Wright Society is managing abstract and proposal submission, please follow this link: http://www.georgewright.org/karst_2020_abstract to submit your abstract or proposal.

-The deadline for abstracts and proposals is November 30, 2019.
-You will be notified of acceptance by December 31, 2019 and must register by January 31, 2020 to be included in the meeting program.
+Abstract Submission Deadline for POSTER PRESENTATIONS only extended to DECEMBER 20, 2019.
+You will be notified of acceptance by January 1, 2020 and must register by February 28, 2020 to be included in the meeting program.